SaidaDAGDOUG/DynamicEvents/README.md

 ## Overview

-This project is lab from the Coursera course "React Basics"
+This project is lab from the Coursera course "React Basics".

 ## Task:
 When a user interacts with your React app, this will trigger events.
 You've learned how to handle user-generated events, so now you can reinforce what you've learned by practicing event handling.
 To make this more fun, in this exercise, you'll be building a simple number-guessing game.